 Your first destination is the ferry port of Ardrossan in Ayrshire from where you catch a ferry to the Isle of Arran.
-Your hotel is a short drive from the ferry port in a secluded glen.

 Often described as Scotland in miniature, Arran is bisected by the Highland Fault – a geological boundary dividing the rugged and mountainous north from the more luscious lowlands of the south.
 This island offers something for everyone – challenging walks, cycling around the coast (or through the hills if you’re brave enough), ancient monuments, wonderful wildlife and an intriguing smattering of traditional industries: Arran Aromatics and Isle of Arran Brewery are two worthy of a visit.
 The Arran Heritage Museum in Brodick will give you the local history – or head out to Brodick Castle, an imposing sandstone structure cloaked in dark trees at the foot of brooding Goatfell, the highest mountain on the island.
 Further afield, the village of Lochranza features the picturesque ruins of a 14th century castle and the relatively new Arran Distillery, whilst Kildonan Castle on the south coast offers views as far as the Mull of Kintyre.

 Cross back to the mainland via the Lochranza ferry in the north of the island.
 A short hop across the Kintyre peninsula will take you to Kennacraig from where you catch a further ferry to Islay.